unrealwork/atsd-use-cases/research/nuclear-proliferation/README.md

 ## Introduction

 Since taking effect in 1970, the [Non-Proliferation Treaty](https://www.iaea.org/publications/documents/infcircs/treaty-non-proliferation-nuclear-weapons)
-(NPT) has required that the world's foremost nuclear powers take dramatic steps to reduce their inventory of atomic bombs and has sought to prevent the spread of weaponized nuclear technology to countries who lack it.
+(NPT) has required that the foremost nuclear powers of the world take dramatic steps to reduce their inventory of atomic bombs and has sought to prevent the spread of weaponized nuclear technology to countries who lack it.
 Signed as the Cold War began to reach its peak in 1968, less than a decade after the Cuban Missile Crisis but almost twenty years before the fall of the Berlin Wall, the NPT has served an important role in international cooperation over the last 47 years.